arkzoidal/oracle-rac-libvirt/README.md

    - `oracle-database-preinstall-19c-1.0-2.el8.x86_64.rpm`
    - `LINUX.X64_193000_grid_home.zip`

-3. Create an Ansible inventory file
+3. Create an Ansible inventory file ( there is one generated from Vagrant inventory , provided )
+   and update your ansible.cfg accordingly
    ```
    [myhostgroup]
     dbhost